ale-rt/ploneintranet-deploy/README.rst

-GAIA
+MARS
 ====

-This is the Quaive *Gaia* release of Plone intranet.
+This is the Quaive *Mars* release of Plone intranet.

 Prepare system
 --------------